EHL Wolves

 The EHL Wolves are a non-professional Ice Hockey team based in Lausanne, Switzerland.
-Ice hockey is quite a popular sport in Switzerland, which is equally reflected at the École hôtelière de Lausanne.
+Ice hockey is the most popular sport in Switzerland, which is equally reflected at the École hôtelière de Lausanne.
 The 'EHL Wolves' name of the club was coined in 2010, although the team existed as the 'Ice Hockey Committee' since 2005.

 History

 Since its inception in 2005, the EHL wolves have won numerous accolades.
 In 2010, they won the championship of "Ligue Lausannoise de hockey-sur-glace".
 A high level of training during the 2011-2012 season led to a season with no losses.